 4. Eikehof Wine Farm Franschhoek

 This family-owned winery was started in 1903 and is still run by the Malherbe family that gave it its name (“eike” means “oak” in Afrikaans).
 Eikehof wine estate is surrounded by lush oak trees that are over 100 years old.
-The Eikehof farm is a hidden gem and a great place to hang out with family and friends and drink good wine.
+The Eikehof farm is a hidden gem and a wonderful place to hang out with family and friends and drink good wine.

 5. Anthonij Rupert Wine Farm

 Anthonij Rupert Wines makes award-winning wines in state-of-the-art facilities at the famous L’Ormarins Estate, tucked away in the Groot Drakenstein Mountains.
-Even though wine is the main attraction, this is a one-stop Winelands destination for any occasion thanks to its artful mix of historic architecture, cutting-edge winemaking facilities, beautiful scenery, delicious food, and many other fun things to do.
+Even though wine is the main attraction, this is a one-stop Winelands destination for any occasion thanks to its artful mix of historic architecture, innovative winemaking facilities, beautiful scenery, delicious food, and many other fun things to do.